 I use face id on apple devices as I figure it is at least as secure as a password.
 I use 1password for non financial sites.
 Lastpass got hacked so I switched I am very worried about. security on financial sites, and I suspect we will not hear if Schwab or Fido gets hacked.
 Isn’t it interesting that Schwab seems to have dropped voice ID? maybe too easy for AI to crack?

-Post: Passkeys, anyone? by 1PF
+Post: Passkeys, Anyone?

 Link to comment from December 1, 2024